Rorouh/Network-Chain-Operative-Systems/README.md

 SOchain Project - Git Usage Guide

-This guide outlines the minimal steps to use Git for the SOchain project.
+This guide is to know how to download the project and then updload it.

 1. Clone the Repository

 Clone the remote repository to your local machine: